jweigend/solr-spark-k8s/README.md

 # solr-spark-k8s
-Solr and Spark on K8s
+Solr and Spark on Kubernets and Bare Metal